 SSO Setup Guide¶

-PRO Feature
+PRO + ENTERPRISE Feature

-SSO configuration requires a PRO tier license.
+SSO configuration requires a PRO or ENTERPRISE tier license.

 Configure Single Sign-On (SSO) to allow users to authenticate using your organization's identity provider.